benfrick/docs-portfolio/src/doc/commerce/product/use-collections.md

 ##### Last Updated: 11/10/2018

-### Use Collections to add a custom set of products to your experience.
+Add a custom set of products to your experience with Collections.

->**TIP**: Before using this guide, you should have already completed [Product Feeds Developer's Guide](/doc/commerce/product/api_product_feeds.html) and [Rollup Threads Developer's Guide](/doc/commerce/product/api_rollup_threads.html).
+>**TIP**: Before using this guide, you should have already completed [Rollup Threads Developer's Guide](/doc/commerce/product/api_rollup_threads.html) and [Product Feeds Developer's Guide](/doc/commerce/product/api_product_feeds.html).

-## What are Terms & Collections?
+## What are Collections & Terms?

-- **Collection**: a custom set of one or more [Product Threads](/doc/commerce/product/api_product_feeds.html#cards-threads-and-feeds) for a specific combination of marketplaces and channels.
+- **Collection**: a set of one or more [Product Threads](/doc/commerce/product/api_product_feeds.html#cards-threads-and-feeds), restricted to a combination of channels and marketplaces.

-- **Term**: a set of one or more Collections, grouped in a way that reflects a broader concept.
+- **Term**: a set of one or more Collections that are related.

 ![Collections Overview](../../../images/commerce/product_feeds/collections-overview.png)